Towards Cellular-Scale Interpretability in Pathology Foundation Models for Biomarker Assessment: Methods

-Existing PFM-based pipelines typically employ \textbf{linear probing} to evaluate the pretrained representations, as fine-tuning large transformer encoders is computationally expensive and often unstable \cite{steiner2021train}.
-Therefore, the pretrained encoder is kept frozen, and a lightweight linear classifier (e.g., logistic regression) is trained on the global class token $\mathbf{z}^{L}_{\text{cls}}$ to predict the biomarker label:

-where $\mathbf{W}_{\text{lp}}$ and $b$ are trainable parameters, and $\sigma(\cdot)$ denotes the sigmoid or softmax activation depending on the task.
-While efficient, this approach relies solely on the global representation $\mathbf{z}^{L}_{\text{cls}}$ and thus fails to leverage the rich local cues and spatial information encoded in the patch tokens $\{\mathbf{z}^{L}_{i}\}_{i=1}^{N}$, such as cell morphology and intra-tissue relations.

-\subsubsection{Attention Pooling.}
+\subsubsection{Attention Pooling}

-To overcome this limitation and capture hierarchical information across both global and local levels, we introduce an \textbf{attention pooling} mechanism that aggregates patch-level and cell-level embeddings guided by the class token.
+To overcome the limitations of linear probing \ref{linear_probe} and capture hierarchical information across both global and local levels, we introduce an \textbf{attention pooling} mechanism that uses the class token to guide the aggregation of patch-leve embeddings.
 Specifically, the final representation $\mathbf{h}$ is computed as:

-The aggregated feature $\mathbf{h}$ combines global and fine-grained local information, which is subsequently fed into a classification head:
+where the aggregated feature $\mathbf{h}$ is subsequently fed into a classification head:

-This hierarchical attention pooling enables the model to retain cell-level morphological details while preserving the global tissue context, leading to more accurate and interpretable biomarker predictions, which will be evaluated in the following section.
+This procedure encourages the model to retain cellular-scale morphological details while preserving the global tissue context, leading to more accurate and interpretable biomarker predictions, which will be evaluated in the following section.